holly-cummins/holly-cummins.github.io/content/posts/2023-10-12--presentation-titles/index.md

 A talk title's most important job is to tell the audience what they’re going to get out of the session, and it doesn't have many words to do it in.
 If all but one or two words of the title are just recycling something from J K Rowling or Tolkien or Lou Reed or whoever, it leaves very few words to explain what the talk is about.
-For example, “Does my bus look big in this?” ([true talk title](https://www.infoq.com/presentations/soa-without-esb/)), there’s only one word in the whole title doing real work.
+For example, in “Does my bus look big in this?” ([true talk title](https://www.infoq.com/presentations/soa-without-esb/)), there’s only one word in the whole title doing real work.
 That’s just not enough information density.

 I get why people write this type of light-hearted title.
 When we choose a witty riff on a well-known phrase, we _are_ trying to communicate what people will get out of the session, but in an indirect way.
 We’re saying “what you’ll get out of this talk is <mumble> something vague about [topic], and also a lot of entertainment, because I am Witty and Fun.”
 That’s a _totally_ legitimate objective for a conference talk.
 However, it’s a high bar.
 I get frustrated if I go to a talk with a fun title, and the talk turns out not to be a-laugh-a-minute.